 5. You Can Decide Where the Water Goes

 These designs give residential and commercial customers the choice of where redirected water ends up (within zoning regulations, of course).
 Builders can lay pipes to deposit water into a drainage ditch, for example, or perhaps into the street or a lower-lying area on the property.

-A good drainage team will make sure you enjoy all the benefits of French drain installation and none of the drawbacks.
+A good drainage team will ensure you enjoy all the benefits of French drain installation and none of the drawbacks.
 Going it alone or taking just any contractor’s claims at face value can have the opposite effect and leave you with even more problems.

 Some Common Pitfalls Connected With French Drains

-The relative ease of French drain installation doesn’t mean it’s something anyone can do.
+The relative ease of installing a French drain doesn’t mean it’s something anyone can do.
 DIY diggers may find themselves in a hole, and sometimes you can’t even trust drainage teams to do it right.
 Here are a few things to be wary of:

-- Digging underground carries the risk of striking utility lines and conduits, which could result in electrocution, compromising a gas main, or loss of power to you and your neighbors.
+- Digging underground carries the risk of striking utility lines and conduits, which could result in electrocution, compromising a gas main, or losing power to you and your neighbors.

 - French drains can become clogged without regular maintenance, which turns them into another water management liability.

 - Permits may be required to carry out this work.
 Any property owner or contractor who goes ahead without one puts people, property, and the project at physical and financial risk.

 - Sloping should be at least 1% in drains that rely solely on gravity, or water won’t go anywhere.